 What are the best self-hosted automation tools for privacy-conscious teams?

 Quick Answer: The best self-hosted automation tools are n8n (most mature, 400+ integrations), ActivePieces (MIT license, modern UI), Windmill (code-first for developers), Huginn (agent-based monitoring), and Automatisch (simplest setup).
-All support Docker deployment and keep your data on your own infrastructure.
+All support Docker deployment and keep organizational data on your own infrastructure.

 Best Self-Hosted Automation Tools for Privacy-Conscious Teams